hongtaoh/hongtaoh.github.io/content/en/blog/2021-09-22-early-stage-phd.md

 It's really a vicious circle when you get stuck, do not get help ASAP, and keep procrastinating.
 Many students fail this way.

-#20 everyone is busy, but ask them for help anyways
+#20 everyone is busy, but ask them for help anyway

 If you do your homework, it's okay to ask help from those who are super busy.
 They'll emphasize and help.